-CONTRACT PROVISION GRANT AWARDS OR PRESIDENTIAL DECLARATION BEFORE 12/26/2014 ONTRACT ONTRACT ONTRACT ONTRACT ONTRACT ONTRACT ON PRESIDENTIAL DECLARATION BEFORE DECLARATION ON OR AFTE GRANT AWARDS OR PRESIDENTIAL DECLARATION ON OR AFTER 12/26/2014 APPLICATION 44 CFR 2 CFR 2 CFR 200 Prohibition of Awards to Debarred + Suspended Parties 13.35 215 Appendix A(8) Appendix II(H) Subrecipient (Applicant) must require and Contractor must make a declaration that the Contractor, its principles or affiliates (subcontractors), are currently not disqualified as a result of debarment or suspension.
-The two (2) places you should check are: Islbc.louisiana.gov SAM.gov Procurement of Recovered Materials 13.36(i) (12) 215.16 Appendix II(J) See 200.322 This does not apply to Tribes and private nonprofits (PNPs).
+CONTRACT OR PF T AWARDS ESIDENTIAL ATION BEFORE 26/2014 GRANT AWARDS OR PRESIDENTIAL DECLARATION ON OR AFTER 12/26/2014 APPLICATION 44 CFR 2 CFR 2 CFR 200 Prohibition of Awards to Debarred + Suspended Parties 13.35 215 Appendix A(8) Appendix II(H) Subrecipient (Applicant) must require and Contractor must make a declaration that the Contractor, its principles or affiliates (Subcontractors), are currently not disqualified as a result of debarment or suspension.
+The two (2) places you should check are: • Islbc.louisiana.gov • SAM.gov Procurement of Recovered Materials 13.36(i) (12) 215.16 Appendix II(J) See 200.322 This does not apply to Tribes and private nonprofits (PNPs).
 It only applies to local and State government entities and their Contractors if work involves the use of materials.
 Bonding Requirements 13.36(h) 215.48(c) 200.325 Contracts for construction or facilities improvement in excess of the simplified acquisition threshold (SAT).
-The bonding requirements include: bid guarantee, performance bond and payment bond.
-Copeland Anti-Kickback Act 13.36(i)(4) - Appendix II(D) All construction or repair contracts. - 215 Appendix A(2) Appendix II(D) All construction or repair contracts in excess of \$2,000 .
-Termination for Cause + Convenience 13.36(i)(2) 215.48(b) Appendix II(B) Applies to all contracts in excess of \$10,000.
-Administrative + Legal Remedies for Violation or Breach of Contract 13.36(i)(1) 215.48(a) Appendix II(A) All contracts greater than the SAT.
-Contract Work Hours + Safety Standards Act 13.36(i)(6) 215 Appendix A(4) - Construction contracts greater than \$2,000 and for other contracts greater than \$2,500 where mechanics and laborers are employed. - - Appendix II(E) All construction Contracts greater than \$100,000 where mechanics and laborers are employed.
-Clean Air Act + Clean Water 13.36(i) (12) 215 Appendix A(6) - Applies to all contracts greater than or equal to \$100,000.
-Act - - Appendix II(G) Applies to all contracts greater than or equal to \$150,000 .
+The bonding requirements include: • Bid guarantee • Performance bond and • Payment bond.
+Concland Anti Kickback Act 13.36(i)(4) - Appendix II(D) All construction or repair Contracts.
+Copeland Anti-Kickback Act - 215 Appendix A(2) Appendix II(D) All construction or repair Contracts in excess of \$2,000 .
+Termination for Cause + Convenience 13.36(i)(2) 215.48(b) Appendix II(B) Applies to all Contracts in excess of \$10,000 .
+Administrative + Legal Remedies for Violation or Breach of Contract 13.36(i)(1) 215.48(a) Appendix II(A) All Contracts greater than the SAT.
+Contract Work Hours + Safety Standards Act 13.36(i)(6) 215 Appendix A(4) Construction Contracts greater than \$2,000 and for other Contracts greater than \$2,500 where mechanics and laborers are employed. - - Appendix II(E) All construction Contracts greater than \$100,000 where mechanics and laborers are employed.
+Clean Air Act + Clean Water Act 13.36(i) (12) 215 Appendix A(6) - Applies to all Contracts greater than or equal to \$100,000 . - - Appendix II(G) Applies to all Contracts greater than or equal to \$150,000 .

-When applicable, contracts are required to include certain provisions as stated below:
+When applicable, Contracts are required to include certain provisions as stated below:

 CONTRACT PROVISION GRANT AWARDS OR PRESIDENTIAL DECLARATION BEFORE 12/26/2014 GRANT AWARDS OR PRESIDENTIAL DECLARATION ON OR AFTER 12/26/2014 APPLICATION 44 CFR 2 CFR 2 CFR 200 Compliance with Regulations Pertaining to Patent Rights (Inventions) + Copyrights + Rights to Data 13.36(i) (8)(9) 215.36 Appendix A(5) Appendix II(F) The PA Program does not authorize any experimental, developmental or research work that would give rise to patents, inventions, copyrights or data.
 Therefore, there is NO REQUIREMENT for such clauses (OCC PA Field Manual page 94).
-Building Better Neighborhoods Davis-Bacon Act 13.36(i) (5) 215 Appendix A(3) Appendix II(D) FEMA DOES NOT require compliance with this Act and therefore no clauses are required.
+Building Better Neighborhoods 13.36(i) (5) 215 Appendix A(3) Appendix II(D) FEMA DOES NOT require compliance with this Act therefore no clauses are required.
 However, if the disaster is large enough Community Development Block Grant (CDBG) dollars may be granted by Congress to assist the State in recovery - it may include funding to repay State and local cost share.
-If this is the case, Davis-Bacon should be included in the contract.
+If this is the case, Davis-Bacon should be included in the Contract.

-For even more assistance with contract execution see the PROCUREMENT CHECKLIST in the RESOURCES Section and CHECKLIST FOR REVIEWING PROCUREMENTS UNDER GRANTS BY NON-FEDERAL ENTITIES (STATES, LOCAL AND TRIBAL GOVERNMENTS, INSTITUTIONS FOR HIGH EDUCATION, HOSPITALS, AND PRIVATE NON-PROFIT ORGANIZATIONS) - CFR PT.
+For even more assistance with Contract execution see the PROCUREMENT CHECKLIST in the RESOURCES Section and CHECKLIST FOR REVIEWING PROCUREMENTS UNDER GRANTS BY NON-FEDERAL ENTITIES (STATES, LOCAL AND TRIBAL GOVERNMENTS, INSTITUTIONS FOR HIGH EDUCATION, HOSPITALS, AND PRIVATE NON-PROFIT ORGANIZATIONS) - CFR PT.
 200 in the APPENDIX Section of this publication.